Leigh Loveday

-Leigh Loveday is a Welsh-born video game writer and designer.
-He is known for the unusual sense of humour with which he writes the material.
+Leigh Loveday is a Welsh video game writer and designer.

 Career and work

 Your Sinclair

 Loveday began his career as letter-writer and reviewer in Your Sinclair magazine in the early 1990s.
-He was best remembered for his letters, which were not often focusing on video games material, rather being with humorous notes and titles like "Who buys Big Fun singles?" or "Star-Letter winning piece of doggerel".
-Loveday became somewhat infamous for letters, but he rose to prominence after submitting the "YS Complete Guide To Everything", which was a list of all games YS ever reviewed, with him making the list because he "was bored in Philosophy".
+His letters, which were not often focusing on video games material, had titles like "Who buys Big Fun singles?" or "Star-Letter winning piece of doggerel".
+He rose to prominence after submitting the "YS Complete Guide To Everything", which was a list of all games YS ever reviewed, with him making the list because he "was bored in Philosophy".
 However, the project did not make it to the intended issue of the magazine.
 Loveday also contributed to the YS2.

 Rare

 In 1994 Loveday began working for British developer Rare.
 During his years at the company he wrote the script to Donkey Kong Country 2, Banjo-Kazooie: Nuts & Bolts and Blast Corps, designed the manuals of most Rare games, and made the company's official site.
-On the site he also provided feedback to fans through the popular "Scribes" section, which employed his trademark sense of humor.
+On the site he also provided feedback to fans through the humorous "Scribes" section.
 While designing the site Loveday created its mascot Mr. Pants, who would have a cameo in a number of the company's games.
 Loveday also worked on the 2004 GBA game featuring Mr. Pants as its titular character.
 Loveday continues to provide feedback to fans through Rare's new site's "Mini-Scribes" section.

-Other

-Loveday is a regular on the retro games newsgroup comp.sys.sinclair.
-His reviews from Your Sinclair are available on the site Your Sinclair: The Rock'n Roll Years, which was created in to commemorate the magazine.
-He also reviews films at IMDb.